A Faith and Learning Community

 The precious freedom to express our religious tenets is recognized by the United States and California Constitutions.
 Other federal and state laws likewise support the opportunity for Azusa Pacific and other religious higher education institutions to weave religious beliefs into all aspects of university life.
 For example, exemptions in Title IX1 and the California Equity in Higher Education Act2 support Azusa Pacific’s efforts to operate consistently with its religious tenets by maintaining faith-based standards of behaviors that all community members voluntarily agree to follow as a condition of living and learning in our community.
 These laws provide Azusa Pacific and other religious institutions with the discretion to thoughtfully make policies and build community expectations around our mission to advance the work of God in the world through academic excellence and to help students develop a Christian perspective on truth and life.
 A full statement of APU’s mission and community expectations for faculty, staff, and students can be found at:

-For more information or a hardcopy of website materials noted, please contact the relevant office with your mailing address:
+For more information or a hardcopy of the Faith and Learning brochure, download the PDF below or contact the relevant office with your mailing address:

 Download the Faith and Learning Brochure